Koukotsukan/Batch-Add-Text-to-Images/README.md

 Add Text to Images (Only work on Mac OS)

 ### Limitation:
-+ Only work on Mac OS
++ Only work on Mac OS, maybe Linux desktops are also ok but I haven't try.
-+ Cannot add Chinese/Korean/Japanese charactors to images
++ Cannot add Chinese/Korean/Japanese characters to images

 ### Features:
 + Add different text to the template (My purpose is to add names on certificates)